polypheny/Website/documentation/Stores/Docker.md

 [Docker Desktop (Linux)](https://hub.docker.com/search?offering=community&operating_system=linux&q=&type=edition)

-## Connect Docker to Polypheny
+## Connect Docker with Polypheny-DB
-After Docker is started and running on the system, it has to be configured to allow Polypheny to control it.
+After Docker is started and running on the system, it has to be configured to allow Polypheny-DB to control it.
 To achieve this, multiple different methods can be employed, according to the used system.
 For clarity, the two easiest methods are described here.